Stevens Technical Enrichment Program

 The Art Harper Saturday Academy is a multi-year program that connects Stevens to high school students from under-resourced communities who are interested in pursuing college majors and careers in STEM related fields.

-In 1968 Stevens Institute of Technology created the Stevens Technical Enrichment Program (STEP) to “expand access to engineering and science to minorities” (Clark, 2000), and thus help increase the pool of underrepresented students in these fields.
+In 1968 Stevens Institute of Technology created the Stevens Technical Enrichment Program (STEP) to “expand access to engineering and science to minorities” (Clark, 2000), and thus help increase the pool of different students in these fields.
 STEP was one of the first programs of its kind in the country; it was Stevens’ response to a national problem and reflected the university’s reputation for innovation.

 At its inception STEP was a pre-college program for high school students, but its history also has included additional components fully or partially funded by the Federal Government (TRIO Upward Bound Program), New Jersey government (Educational Opportunity Fund - EOF) and private donors, foundations, and corporations (Middle School Program, Accelerated Mathematics Program for high school juniors, and the Bridge and College Programs).
 Each component contributed to building a “continuous pipeline of support” for students.